 First and foremost the Sub 37 is feels like an instrument because it is an instrument.
 It has been designed to be musical and and expressive in the hands of a musician.
 The semi-weighted keyboard feels solid and just stiff enough to play dynamically.
 Velocity and pressure sensitivity react nicely with little adjustment necessary.
 With all the knobs available, programming is fast, but there are loads additional features under the hood.
 This does require menu diving, but it’s reasonable considering the modulation routing possibilities.

-This is the first in a series of videos that document my five day recording session and performance series at the Singing Ringing Tree (SRT) in Burnley, UK.
-The SRT is a wind activated musical panopticon in Northern England.
-The sculpture was designed by architects Tonkin Liu and completed in December 2006.
+This is the sixth of seven videos produced so far documenting my five day recording session and performance series at the Singing Ringing Tree (SRT) in Burnley, UK.
 I performed accompaniment for the SRT binaural recordings simultaneously using a Novation Bass Station II connected to a USB battery.
 I also ran the Bass Station II through a Moog Minifooger Delay.

 This piece was yet another captured during my third day on site.
 I chose to include this one to emphasize the potential for serendipity in compositions like these.
 About forty-five seconds into the piece you will notice the sound of a small, prop-driven, perhaps single engine plane flying overhead.
 Ironically the drone I was making was slowly modulating the pitch like an air-raid siren.
 Clearly hearing the aircraft in my headphones led me to slowly and deliberately morph the drone into a sound mimicking its engine.

 NOTE: This is a binaural recording combined with a monophonic synthesizer track.
 Although it sounds great through speakers, circumaural headphones must be used to experience the binaural effect.